Fudge Reborn

 Consequences

 Before any roll, the Referee must describe the potential consequences.
-For example, a player getting into a gunfight might prompt the Referee to say that death is possible.
 If the character accepts the potential consequence, they can continue.
+They may also suggest an alternative consequence.

 The Referee is only responsible for saying what a potential consequence is.
 The actual consequence will be up to the Referee after the result is known.